Palmer Lake Geology NT

 by Darrel Dunn, Ph.D., PG, Consulting geologist.
 (Professional Synopsis)

-The purpose of this web page is to describe the geology in and near the town of Palmer Lake, Colorado.
+The purpose of this web page is to describe the geology in and near the town of Palmer Lake, Colorado, where my office is located.
 The description is general and non-technical.
 I avoid using technical terms that are not commonly understood and not in an internet accessible dictionary.
 Where it is helpful to use an obscure technical term, I define or discuss it.

 Figure 1 is a map showing geologic features in the vicinity of Palmer Lake.
 The map is based on detailed maps provided in references 1 and 2.
 However, Figure 1 is simplified by omitting detail primarily of interest to professional geologists.
 The most obvious feature in the area is the Rampart Range.
 The town of Palmer Lake sits at the base of this mountain range, which rises to elevations exceeding 9000 feet along its crest about five miles west of the town.
 The bedrock of the Rampart Range is granite.
 The mountainous granite terrane is terminated abruptly on its east side by the Rampart Range Fault (dashed line with triangles).